-However, as the Pompe patient is deficient in this enzyme, the excess glycogen is not broken down and continues to accumulate in the muscle-cells.
-This results in progressive muscle damage and severe muscle weakness, so that normal muscle function is increasingly impaired.
+The Pompe patient is deficient in this enzyme, the excess glycogen is not broken down and continues to accumulate in the muscle cells.
+This results in progressive muscle damage and severe muscle weakness so that normal muscle function is increasingly impaired.

-Medicine is constantly changing and humane error and changes in practice make it impossible to certify the accuracy of such complex material.
+Medicine is constantly changing and human error and changes in practice make it impossible to certify the accuracy of such complex material.
 Confirmation of this information from your doctor or medical practitioner is required.